Mishra-Manit/testudocrawler/README.md

 1. **The Scraper (Agent 1)**: Accesses pre-filtered Testudo URLs using Playwright, handles dynamic loading, and extracts clean text
 2. **The Analyst (Agent 2)**: Processes the raw text using Claude Haiku to determine if "Open" seat counts are greater than 0.
 Returns structured JSON
-3. **The Notifier**: If seats are available, triggers immediate SMS via Twilio with specific section numbers
+3. **The Notifier**: If seats are available, triggers immediate WhatsApp alert via Twilio with specific section numbers

 ## Configuration